verified_userIndependent data • 76 Chandler clinics • Reviewed July 2026

 How much does a single dental implant cost in Chandler, AZ?

-A single dental implant in Chandler averages about $3,800 in 2026 for the implant, abutment and crown, typically ranging from $2,641 to $5,320 depending on the clinic, the implant brand and whether a bone graft is needed.
-That cash price sits roughly 10% below the US national average of $4,200 and about 15% below the Arizona state average of $4,490 — unusual for an affluent East Valley suburb.
+A single dental implant in Chandler averages about $3,800 in 2026 for the implant, abutment and crown, with the final price varying depending on the clinic, the implant brand and whether a bone graft is needed.
+That cash price sits roughly 16% below the US national average of $4,507 and about 15% below the Arizona state average of $4,490 — unusual for an affluent East Valley suburb.

 Why are dental implants cheaper in Chandler than the Arizona average?